 Learn how to draw a Bass Clef quickly with this step by step guide.
 A Bass Clef looks really tricky to draw when you first look at it, but it is actually much easier than drawing a Treble Clef.
-Here are 3 steps for you to follow:
+Have a look at this video and the pictures of the 3 steps for you to follow:

 Draw a dot on the 4th line up of the staff.
 This line of the staff is going to become the note “F” below middle C once we have drawn the Bass Clef – hence why it is also known as the “F clef”.